-The following discussion and analysis provides information that BigBear.ai Holdings, Inc. management believes is relevant to an assessment and understanding of BigBear.ai's consolidated results of operations and financial condition.
-The following discussion and analysis should be read in conjunction with BigBear.ai's audited consolidated financial statements and notes to those statements included elsewhere in this registration statement.
-Certain information contained in this management discussion and analysis includes forward-looking statements that involve risks and uncertainties.
+The following discussion and analysis provides information that BigBear.ai Holdings, Inc. ("BigBear.ai" or the "Company") management believes is relevant to an assessment and understanding of BigBear.ai's consolidated results of operations and financial condition.
+The following discussion and analysis should be read in conjunction with BigBear.ai's audited consolidated financial statements and notes to those statements included elsewhere in this Annual Report on Form 10-K. Certain information contained in this management discussion and analysis includes forward-looking statements that involve risks and uncertainties.
 Our actual results may differ materially from those anticipated in these forward-looking statements as a result of many factors.
-Please see "Cautionary Note Regarding Forward-Looking Statements," and "Risk Factors" in this registration statement.
-Unless the context otherwise requires, all references in this section to the "Company," "BigBear.ai" "we," "us" or "our" refer to BigBear.ai Holdings, Inc.
+Please see "Cautionary Note Regarding Forward-Looking Statements," and "Risk Factors" in this Annual Report on Form 10-K. Unless the context otherwise requires, all references in this section to the "Company," "BigBear.ai" "we," "us" or "our" refer to BigBear.ai Holdings, Inc.

-The following discussion and analysis of financial condition and results of operations of BigBear.ai is provided to supplement the consolidated financial statements and the accompanying notes of BigBear.ai included elsewhere in this registration statement.
-We intend for this discussion to provide the reader with information to assist in understanding BigBear.ai's audited consolidated financial statements and the accompanying notes, the changes in those financial statements and the accompanying notes from period to period, and the primary factors that accounted for those changes.
+The following discussion and analysis of financial condition and results of operations of BigBear.ai is provided to supplement the consolidated financial statements and the accompanying notes of BigBear.ai included elsewhere in this Annual Report on Form 10-K We intend for this discussion to provide the reader with information to assist in understanding BigBear.ai's audited consolidated financial statements and the accompanying notes, the changes in those financial statements and the accompanying notes from period to period, and the primary factors that accounted for those changes.